Sergej Barbarez: Early life

+During his childhood, Barbarez was interested in track and field, naming 400 metres his specialty.
+However, due to the lack of resources in the former Yugoslavia, he resorted to football.
+In the winter of 1991, in the midst of the Yugoslav Wars, Barbarez was sent by his father to his maternal uncle in Hanover, as wars were already raging in Slovenia and Croatia.
+His father had mistakenly believed that the wars would not last and that Barbarez would return in a couple of weeks.
+However, as the Bosnian War continued, Barbarez remained in Germany permanently.

 Club career

 In 1984, Barbarez took a step further and started playing football for the youth team of Velež in his native city of Mostar.

 Some six years later, he signed with the first team of Velež at the age of 19.
 However, briefly after, Barbarez served in the Yugoslav People's Army in Zagreb in 1991 before returning to Mostar to continue his career.
 In 1991, he returned to Velež and soon after everyone realized that Barbarez was a true talent.

 The same year, he visited his uncle who was living in Germany.
 Some time later, Barbarez was preparing to return to Mostar but his uncle surprised him by extending his stay in Germany for two weeks.
-The uncle had arranged for him a two weeks try-out practise with Hannover 96.
+The uncle had arranged for him a two-week try-out practise with Hannover 96.
 The coach of Hannover 96 was so impressed by Barbarez that he signed him for the club.
-During those same two weeks the political situation throughout former Yugoslavia was deteriorating by the minute and fighting was even occurring in some places.
-So Barbarez came to an agreement with his father to stay with his uncle in Germany for the near future.
+During those same two weeks the political situation throughout the former Yugoslavia was deteriorating by the minute and fighting was even occurring in some places.
+Subsequently, Barbarez came to an agreement with his father to stay with his uncle in Germany for the foreseeable future.

 In April 1992, the Bosnian War escalated in the city of Mostar.
-A month prior of the actual war, the father and sister of Barbarez fled with his high school sweetheart Ana to the city of Hanover in Germany.
-His mother Zlata stayed in Mostar throughout the whole war.
+A month prior to the actual war, Barbarez's father and sister fled with his high school sweetheart Ana to the city of Hanover in Germany.
+His mother Zlata stayed in Mostar throughout the entire war.

 Barbarez played for Hannover 96 during the second half of the 1991–92 and the whole 1992–93 season.
 Between 1993 and 1996, he played for Union Berlin at the third level before signing with Hansa Rostock.
 Barbarez played there between 1996 and 1998.

 In 1998, he signed with Borussia Dortmund and played there until joining Hamburger SV in July 2000.

 During the first season with Hamburger SV, Barbarez became the top scorer for his club with 22 goals and joint top scorer of the Bundesliga with Ebbe Sand.
 Though, he could not help Hamburg's elimination from the 2000–01 UEFA Champions League at the group stages despite his two goals, when the club qualified for that competition for the first time, after a third place in the previous domestic Bundesliga season.

 On 17 May 2006, Barbarez signed a two-year deal with Bayer Leverkusen.
 He finished his career at Bayer after his contract with the club expired in June 2008.